“Most businesses are data rich, but information poor.” – Avinash Kaushik, Digital Marketing Evangelist at Google & Author of Web Analytics 2.0.

 Pageviews per Session = Total Number of Pageviews / Total Number of Visitors

-This ecommerce KPI tells you how many visitors leave your website after viewing only one page.
+This ecommerce metric tells you how many visitors leave your website after viewing only one page.
 Keep this number as low as possible.

 Bounce Rate = Total Number of One-page Visits / Total Number of Entries to a Website

-Another important ecommerce KPI which requires your keen attention.
-You need to calculate the growth rate of your email list.
+Another one of those important ecommerce metrics which requires your keen attention.
+You can calculate the growth list of your email list with this metric.

 Email List Growth Rate = [(Total Number of New Subscribers – Total Number of Unsubscribes) / Total Subscribers ] x 100